 “Why did he do it?”
 I want to hear people say, “…He had some nerve!”.
 It will not be the most comfortable position to be in, when that happens, but it’s what we must endure when we choose to be audacious.
 Recently, I decided to step into my purpose.
 To many, this news sounds like my instant self-fulfillment, but it’s really not.
 Along my purpose filled path, I know I will have to dig deep and find strength and boldness to do what the LORD has appointed even when others don’t agree with it.

 Will this year also be your year of audacity?
-Will you be also be bold and daring?
+Will you also be bold and daring?
 If so, it will not be an easy journey for us.
 We will encounter resistance and criticism.
 We may even face mockery.
 When that happens, remember that criticism follows those who dare, and mockery follows an offense to pride and insecurity.

 This year, pleasing the LORD should be our first objective even if it means losing personal relationships.
 After all, for God to be supreme in our lives, we cannot allow anyone else to fill His position.
 Nevertheless, let us be wise.
 We are called to be the lights and salt of the earth in these dark days.
 Our mission is to win souls for the Kingdom of the Lord.
 It is not to force anyone to accept anything against their free will.
 The LORD could force them, if He so decided, but He respects our freedom to choose.
 Therefore, let’s make sure we are showing others our respect for their right to choose.

 Are you ready for “The Year of Audacity”?
 If so, this year we have to get out of our own way and boldly face the unknown.
 Fear should not stop us from achieving our dreams and more importantly changing times should not affect our moral integrity.
 I believe in keeping our peace, being situationally aware, and wise; but I also believe in being ready for honest conversations when they open up.
 We should not allow our values to change.
 They are our compass.

 I would like to see boldness return to the body of Christ.
-It’s high time we stop redrawing boundaries and giving up territories for the Enemy to capture.
-This does not imply that we hould become jerks per se.
+It’s high time we stop redrawing boundaries and giving up territories for the Enemy (Satan) to capture.
+This does not imply that we should become “jerks”.
 Offering unwelcome opinions just for the sake of doing so is mean.
 Even so, we must stand firm on our beliefs while showing love.
-Remember–God did not create us with a spirit of fear, but of power, love, and soundness of mind (1 Timothy 1:7).
+Remember—God did not create us with a spirit of fear, but of power, love, and soundness of mind (1 Timothy 1:7).
 In other words, while we’re in this battle for souls, we ought to be courageous and powerful but still kind and loving, disciplined and calm, able to speak peace to chaos, and wisdom to folly.

 The Armor of God – Ephesians 6:10-18